What can I expect when my treatment finishes?

 Mobile apps

 Sleepio – for poor sleep and insomnia, addresses unique needs with a personalised programme, featuring sessions with step-by-step guidance through evidence-based techniques, available night or day.
 In a clinical trial, 76% of patients experienced improvement in their sleep.
-Visit the sleepio website. (opens in a new tab)
+Visit the Sleepio website. (opens in a new tab)

 Daylight – for worry and anxiety, helps people gain control over their anxiety with personalised therapeutic content.
 Its available when it's needed the most, providing you with evidence-based techniques to cope in the moment.
 In a clinical trial, 71% patients experienced reductions in anxiety.
-Visit the trydaylight website. (opens in a new tab)
+Visit the Daylight website. (opens in a new tab)

 Rehabilitation and Exercise during Addenbrooke's Cancer Treatment (REACT)